 As if you were having a bird's eye view of your customer's experience, and that's a game changer.

-Imagine, you're browsing a website, you're about to leave the site but before you do, a personalized popup appears.
+Imagine you're browsing a website, and you're about to leave the site, but before you do, a personalized popup appears.

 It's tailored to your browsing history and interests, and it offers a special discount code just for you.